Meet The team

 - Mr Mark Fenlon (Vice Principal) is the school’s Senior Designated Safeguarding Lead with regard to Child Protection and Safeguarding.

-- Deputy Designated Safeguarding Leads are: Mrs Rebecca Peel, Miss Bev Jefferson, Mr John Ross (Head of VI Form) and Miss Amy Brader (Nexus).
-Mrs Jo Greet (Assistant Principal) is our Designated Teacher for Children in Care.
+- Deputy Designated Safeguarding Leads are: Mrs Rebecca Peel, Mrs Helen Pitt, Mr John Ross (Head of Camborne Sixth Form) and Miss Amy Brader (Nexus).
+Mr Mark Fenlon is our Designated Teacher for Children in Care.
 Staff, students and parents are to make contact with a Designated Safeguarding Lead, if there is any concern with regard to the safeguarding of children at Camborne Science and International Academy.

 - The Governor with responsibility for safeguarding is Steve Webb.